-Our accounts receivable securitization program ("Securitization") with a group of conduit lenders and liquidity banks was amended in October, 2010.
-We increased the size of the Securitization from \$200 million to \$240 million (the "Commitments"), and extended the maturity date to October 25, 2013.
-In May, 2012, we further increased the size of the securitization by \$35 million to \$275 million.
+On October 25, 2013 our \$275 million accounts receivable securitization program ("Securitization") with a group of conduit lenders and liquidity banks was amended to extend the maturity date to October 25, 2016 and reduce the interest rate spread and commitment fee.
 Substantially all of the patient-related accounts receivable of our acute care hospitals ("Receivables") serve as collateral for the outstanding borrowings.
-The interest rate on the borrowings is based on the commercial paper rate plus a spread of 0.475% and there is a facility fee of 0.375% required on 102% on the Commitments.
 We have accounted for this Securitization as borrowings.
 We maintain effective control over the Receivables since, pursuant to the terms of the Securitization, the Receivables are sold from certain of our subsidiaries to special purpose entities that are wholly-owned by us.
-The Receivables, however, are owned by the special purpose entities, can be used only to satisfy the debts of the wholly-owned special purpose entities and thus are not available to us except through our ownership interest in the special purpose entities.
+The Receivables, however, are owned by the special purpose entities, can be used only to satisfy the debts of the wholly-owned special purpose entities, and thus are not available to us except through our ownership interest in the special purpose entities.
 The wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks.
 The group of third-party conduit lenders and liquidity banks do not have recourse to us beyond the assets of the wholly-owned special purpose entities that securitize the loans.
-At June 30, 2013, we had \$260 million of outstanding borrowings and \$15 million of additional capacity pursuant to the terms of our accounts receivable securitization program.
-In the event we do not either enter into a new financing agreement, or an agreement to extend the scheduled maturity date of the Securitization, we expect to have the borrowing capacity and intend to refinance the Securitization upon its scheduled maturity utilizing borrowings under our Credit Agreement.
-Therefore, outstanding borrowings as of June 30, 2013 under the Securitization are classified as long-term on our Consolidated Balance Sheet.
+At September 30, 2013, we had \$210 million of outstanding borrowings and \$65 million of additional capacity pursuant to the terms of our accounts receivable securitization program.